leoyuholo/auth/README.md

-A simple Node.js authentication example
+A simple Node.js challenge-response authentication example with the use of AES and SHA1

 #How to run
 Install [Node.js] (http://nodejs.org/), go to project directory and run